TYLPHE/to-do-list/README.md

 ## Challenges
 ### Date and time
 I learned that setting a default date and time is very tricky.
-When the app is first loaded, you will have a form that automatically enter the current date and time.
+When the app is first loaded, the form will automatically enter the current date and time.
 This is a feature I wanted to add to save the user the work of constantly entering a date and time.

 I dont think this is a pretty solution but it works: